MohamedSamirHassanPhD/Samir-CloneX-Advanced-Website-Cloner/README.md

 # 🚀 Samir CloneX – Advanced Website Cloner
 **A powerful and intelligent website cloning tool built by Mohamed Samir Hassan.**
-Note: that is the not the full code but the full code availbe when requered as a referance.
 Samir CloneX is an advanced, fully automated website cloner that can download **all types of website files**, including:

 - HTML / CSS / JS